DeanFac/facultyhandbook/docs/getting_started_at_iitm/getting_setup.md

 | Visit on-campus housing | Estate section |
 | Complete mandatory Prevention of Sexual Harassment (POSH) Training | Dean Faculty Office |

+{: .important}
-Submission and verification of [all your documents](#bookmark=id.2fwqjqifdl6h) need to be completed for your office order to be issued.
+> Submission and verification of [all your documents](#bookmark=id.2fwqjqifdl6h) need to be completed for your office order to be issued.
 Your salary will be processed only after the office order is issued.

 Dependents – Following dependents are eligible for leave travel concession, medical and insurance benefits.